fdefreitas/angular-styleguide/README.md

 ### Directives

 - Directive classes (or functions) should be named `yp<DirectiveName>Directive`, avoid using `Dir`,`Drtv` or other abbreviations for the naming.
-The `yp` prefix helps identify our own filters from third parties'.
+The `yp` prefix helps identify our own directives from third parties'.

 ```js
 // avoid